blakeblackshear/frigate-hass-addons/frigate_beta/README.md

-# Home Assistant Add-on: Frigate NVR Beta
+lukedukeus# Home Assistant Add-on: Frigate NVR Beta

 This is an old version.
 There is no current beta release.
 Please switch to the stable addon.